genwebcorp/genjax/docs/index.md

   D ---> A;
 ```

-The problem with this utopia is that we often do need to program our inference algorithms (1) to achieve maximum performance, both in regards to accuracy as well as runtime.
+The problem with this utopia is that we often do need to program our inference algorithms (1) to achieve maximum performance, with respect to accuracy as well as runtime.
 First generation systems were not designed with this in mind.
 {.annotate}

 1. Here, _programmable inference_ denotes using a custom proposal distribution in importance sampling, or a custom variational family for variational inference, or even a custom kernel in Markov chain Monte Carlo.